Description of Historic Place

 The lodge is valued for its association with the Masonic brotherhood organization in Alberton; for its colonial era construction; and for its contribution to the streetscape.

-The Masonic Brotherhood completed this building in 1867 and have used it continuously since that time, holding their meetings on the second floor.
+The Masonic Brotherhood completed this building in 1867, under the direction of architect John Hubbard of Tignish, and have used it continuously since that time, holding their meetings on the second floor.
 The September 10, 1866 edition of the Summerside Progress newspaper had reported that the town of Alberton had "a Masonic Hall in course of construction."
 It was constructed for $800 by a joint stock company who sold $10 shares.
 Noted members of the Masonic Lodge in PEI were early shareholders.